 The Bottom Line

 Generally, the best way to invest in silver is through ETFs or ETNs, not mutual funds.
-The reason for this is that most investors want exposure to the price of silver, rather than stocks of companies associated with silver mining and manufacturing.
-ETFs and ETNs often track the price of silver.
-However, most precious metals mutual funds do not.
+The reason is that most people who invest in silver want exposure to the price of silver rather than stocks of companies that do silver mining and manufacturing.
+ETFs and ETNs often track the price of silver, but most precious metals mutual funds do not.

-As always, you should use caution when investing in securities, especially those that you do not completely understand.
+As always, you should use caution when investing in securities, especially those that you do not understand.
 Don't try to time the market.
-Due to the speculative nature of silver and other precious metals funds in the market, it's best to avoid short-term market timing strategies.
+Due to the speculative nature of silver and other precious metals funds in the market, it's best to avoid short-term market-timing strategies.
 You can use precious metals funds as long-term diversification tools.
-Allocate small percentages, such as 5-10% of the portfolio, to such securities.
+Put small amounts of your portfolio, such as 5% to 10%, toward such securities.